-Dr. Shane Jones is the Co-Director of Percussion Studies at the University of Tennessee at Martin, where he was appointed as Assistant Professor of Percussion in 2017.
+Dr. Shane Jones is the Director of Percussion Studies at the University of Tennessee at Martin, where he was appointed as Assistant Professor of Percussion in 2017.
 He has studied and performed around the globe, including in Brazil, China, Trinidad/Tobago, Puerto Rico, West Africa, and across the United States.

 As an experienced musical theater pit-musician, Shane has performed on Broadway as drummer/percussionist for the musical 1776 at 54 Below.
-He was the percussionist for the off-broadway premier of the Tony Award and Pulitzer Prize winning show Next to Normal and the 2013 regional tour of Cabaret.
+He was the percussionist for the off-Broadway premier of the Tony Award and Pulitzer Prize winning show Next to Normal and the 2013 regional tour of Cabaret.
 He has performed at venues such as Broadway's 54 Below (NYC), Cincinnati Playhouse in the Park, Ensemble Theater Cincinnati, the Monomoy Theater (Cape Cod), and the last floating river showboat, the Showboat Majestic.

-Shane's research interests are in the music of West African, Brazil, and Trinidad/Tobago.
+Shane's research interests are in the music of the African Diaspora, specifically West Africa, Brazil, and Trinidad/Tobago.
 In 2015 he was awarded a Tinker Foundation Field Research Grant and Center for World Performance Studies Summer Research Fellowship to study contemporary samba percussion in Rio de Janeiro, Brazil.
 He performed at the 2016 Panorama Competition in Trinidad/Tobago with the PCS Nitrogen Silver Stars under the direction of Liam Teague.
 Shane has also traveled to Ghana, West Africa, first in 2008 and most recently in 2016 on an International Institute Individual Fellowship to study the percussion music and culture of Ewe, Dagara, and Ga people.

 Shane received his Doctor of Musical Arts degree and Certificate of Graduate Studies in World Performance Studies at the University of Michigan where he served as a Graduate Student Instructor and director of World Percussion Studies.
 Shane graduated Summa Cum Laude from The Hartt School, University of Hartford with his Bachelor of Music degree in Percussion Performance and Music Management and received his Master of Music degree from the University of Cincinnati, College-Conservatory of Music (CCM).